servo/book/src/design-documentation/project-structure.md

   - **media** — Implementation of multimedia-related functionality, currently GStreamer-only.
   - **msg** — Shared APIs for communicating between specific threads and crates.
   - **net** — Network protocol implementations, and state and resource management (caching, cookies, etc.).
+  - **paint** — Integration with OS windowing/rendering and event loop.
   - **plugins** — Syntax extensions, custom attributes, and lints.
   - **profile** — Memory and time profilers.
   - **script** — Implementation of the DOM (native Rust code and bindings to SpiderMonkey).